-Welcome to the Spring Bioblitz overnight 2022-April 14 (10:00AM) thru April 15 (9:00am).
+Welcome to the Spring Bioblitz overnight 2024-March 28 (9:00am) thru March 29 (9:00am).

-Please go over the packing checklist together so that campers will be fully prepared for camp - this will be especially important for this camp, with the wild swings in the weather this time of year.
+Please go over the packing checklist together so that campers will be fully prepared for camp - this will be especially important for this camp with the wild swings in the weather this time of year.
 We will be holding camp with some rain, snow, or shine; warm temperatures or freezing cold - please be sure that your camper is dressed appropriately for the weather and has extra clothes packed.
-If it looks like a total wash out, camp would be calneded.
+If it looks like a total wash out, camp would be canceled.

-This camp will begin on Thursday, April 14 at 10am at the Flag Ponds Education Building.
-We will have camp all day Thursday and overnight to 9am Friday, April 15.
-The park will be closed to the public on Thursday and the front gates will be pulled closed.
-Let yourself in outgoing gate (it will be closed but unlocked), close it after you, and proceed then to the education building (that's the larger of the two buildings).
-For camper pick-up Friday morning, the park gates will open at 9am.
-Please until the gates open to enter the park.
+This camp will begin on Thursday, March 28 at 9am at the Flag Ponds Education Building.
+We will have camp all day Thursday and overnight to 9am Friday, March 29.
+The park will be closed to the public on Thursday when you arrive for camp and the front gates will be pulled closed.
+Let yourself in outgoing gate (on the left as you come into the park - it will be closed but unlocked), close it after you, and proceed then to the education building (that's the larger of the two buildings in the main parking lot).

+For camper pick up Friday morning - please wait at the gate until the park opens at 9am.

 Wondering what we'll be doing at camp?
-Here's a smattering of our activities: Hiking, playing games, taking part in the "Flag Ponds Great Log Roll Off" - searching for salamanders and other animals just waking up for the year, going for a night search for amphibians in the swamp ...not to mention, making our dinner over a campfire-including s'mores for dessert and spending the night with our new friends in the park.
+Here's a smattering of our activities:

+Hiking, playing games, taking part in the 6th Annual "Flag Ponds Great Log Roll Off" - searching for salamanders and other animals just waking up for the year, putting on chest waders and wading into the swamp at night to search for amphibians ...not to mention, making our dinner over a fire-including s'mores for dessert and spending the night with our new friends in the park.
 It promises to be an adventure!